aplteam/Tatin/docs/SyntaxReference.md

 The explicit result:

-* `statusCode` is an HTTP code no matter whether it is an HTTP call or not.
+* `statusCode` is an HTTP code no matter whether it is an HTTP call or not
-* `errMsg` is empty if `statusCode` is 200, otherwise it might carry additional information.
+* `errMsg` is empty if `statusCode` is 200, otherwise it might carry additional information
-* `zipFilename` is empty in case `source` is a ZIP file, otherwise it is the name of the ZIP file created.
+* `zipFilename` is empty in case `source` is a ZIP file, otherwise it is the name of the ZIP file created

 W> Note that the API function will publish the package no matter what the delete policy operated by the server is.
 W>